leafo/lapis/docs/actions.md

 Lapis' default error page displays a full stack trace.
-Therefore, it is recommended to replace it with a custom one in your production environments and log the exception in the background to prevent leaking file pathes and function names related to your application.
+Therefore, it is recommended to replace it with a custom one in your production environments and log the exception in the background to prevent leaking file paths and function names related to your application.

 The [`lapis-exceptions`][2] module augments the error handler to records errors